alejandro-ao/ask-multiple-pdfs/readme.md

 3. Load your own PDF document into the app or select from the provided list.

-4. Select your preferred mode and interact.
+4. Select your preferred mode and interact with the UI.